Carla Gericke: Arrest and court case

 On 24 March 2010, Gericke and others were en route in two cars to a friend's house when they were pulled over by police in the town of Weare, New Hampshire.
 She was advised she wasn't being pulled over, so she parked at a nearby school, and took out a video camera to film the interaction.
 Though the camera wasn't properly functioning, and she had announced to the officer that she was recording, a second officer approached her vehicle and demanded to see her camera.
 When she failed to hand it over, she was arrested.
 She was initially charged with disobeying a police officer and obstructing a government official.
 After an argument at the police station when the Weare PD refused to give her a receipt for her confiscated camera, she was also charged with unlawful interception of oral communications, a felony carrying a maximum 7-year sentence.
 All charges were dropped before going to trial.
 Gericke filed suit against the town and the officers, claiming in her pleadings that the officers' actions were "retaliatory prosecution in breach of her constitutional rights."

 The case went to the U.S. First Circuit Court of Appeals.
 The defendants, the individual officers involved in the incident, the Town of Weare, and Weare Police Department, filed motions for summary judgment, claiming they had qualified immunity because there was no established right to film a traffic stop.
 The court denied the motions, ruling instead that the officers had no reasonable expectation to privacy while performing their duties in public.
 Based on a previous ruling, Glik v.
 Cunniffe, the court found that Gericke's right to film the officers was established at the time of her arrest.
 Furthermore, the Appeals Court found that Gericke's First Amendment rights had been violated and that the officers were not entitled to qualified immunity.
 The case was settled for $57,500.
 Regarding the outcome, Gericke said:

 Concord BEARCAT

-In 2013, after a nationwide project about police militarization by the ACLU, it was discovered that the Concord Police Department had fraudulently referred to Free Staters as domestic terrorists in a federal grant application to the United States Department of Homeland Security for a Lenco BearCat, stating:
+In 2013, after a nationwide project about police militarization by the ACLU, it was discovered that the Concord Police Department had referred to Free Staters as domestic terrorists in a federal grant application to the United States Department of Homeland Security for a Lenco BearCat, stating: